16,272 grads of the Ultimate Military Credit Cards Course already know why

 Air Force Pilot Bonus Podcast

-You can listen to the Military Money Manual Podcast episode Jamie and Spencer (both Air Force pilots) recorded about the bonus on Spotify, Apple, or below.
+You can listen to the Military Money Manual Podcast episode #34 Jamie and Spencer (both Air Force pilots) recorded about the FY2022 bonus on Spotify, Apple, or below.
+We will record a new episode on the FY25 bonus soon.

 My Story of Taking the Air Force Pilot Bonus